Custom Game Board

 Matte Varnish

 Matte varnish is usually used when the board does not need a full film layer and the project needs tighter cost control.
-It keeps a more open paper feel than lamination and cuts glare down reasonably well, so it can work on straightforward board layouts where surface protection is not being pushed too hard.
+It keeps a more open paper feel than lamination and cuts glare down reasonably well, so it can work on straightforward board game layouts where surface protection is not being pushed too hard.

 The limitation shows up in use.
 It wears earlier than lamination, especially around fold lines, edges, and places where hands keep returning during play.
 Oil marks, light rubbing, and small surface scuffs also show up sooner than many people expect.
 We use matte varnish when the budget needs it or when the board does not justify film lamination, but for heavier retail use, it is usually not the first finish we go to.